- The Heart of Texas Foundation

 for Women at Hobby

 The Field Ministers Training Center for Women at Hobby is poised to begin in 2021.
-The Bachelor of Arts in Biblical Studies will be offered to the women.
+The Bachelor of Arts in Applied Ministry will be offered to the women.

 Texas Department of